 4. Buy Your Disney Merchandise Before You Go

-The cost of a pair of Mickey Mouse ears once you hit Disneyland is insane.
+The cost of a pair of Mickey Mouse ears once you hit Disney World is insane.
 Pick up your Mickey t-shirts from Wallmart, or in Primark before you go.
 I’ve already bought myself a Harry Potter t-shirt and a Mickey one so I’m all set!
 It is so much cheaper and will save you loads in the long run, leave more money for souvenirs later.

 5. Go Slow